hos/chat-assignment/packages/server/README.md

 # @chat/server

 The package contains `Node.js` server for creating users, rooms and send messages.
 If you don't have Node.js and yarn installed, please install them as described in [README.md](../../README.md).
+There is no need to have a database connection string, as we will use `@electric-sql/pglite`, to run local PostgreSQL storing data in the `data` folder.

 ## Development